Cow dung: Fuel

-In many parts of the developing world, and in the past in mountain regions of Europe, caked and dried cow dung is used as fuel.
+In many parts of the old world, and in the past in mountain regions of Europe, caked and dried cow dung is used as fuel.
 In India, it is dried into cake like shapes called upla or kanda, and used as replacement for firewood for cooking in chulah (traditional kitchen stove).

 Dung may also be collected and used to produce biogas to generate electricity and heat.
 The gas is rich in methane and is used in rural areas of India and Pakistan and elsewhere to provide a renewable and stable (but unsustainable) source of electricity.

 Fertilizer

-Cow dung, which is usually a dark brown color, is often used as manure (agricultural fertilizer).
+Cow dung, which is usually a dark brown colour, is often used as manure (agricultural fertilizer).
 If not recycled into the soil by species such as earthworms and dung beetles, cow dung can dry out and remain on the pasture, creating an area of grazing land which is unpalatable to livestock.

 Cow dung is nowadays used for making flower and plant pots.
 It is plastic free, biodegradable and eco-friendly.
 Unlike plastic grow bags which harm nature, cow dung pots dissolves naturally and becomes excellent manure for the plant.
 From 20 July 2020, State Government of Chhattisgarh India started buying cow dung under the Godhan Nyay Yojana scheme.
 Cow dung procured under this scheme will be utilised for the production of vermicompost fertilizer.